She warned us, “the organ associated with that meridian needs immediate stimulation to move stagnant energy.”

 Meridians are energy passageways in the body.
 They help keep the flow of Qi (Chi), or energy, circulating.
-When Qi is flowing smoothly, the body has the energy it needs to support all of its organs.
+When Qi is flowing smoothly, the body has the energy it needs to support the organs.
 When Qi is blocked or stagnant, sickness begins developing.

 At the time I thought… how is that possible?
 How could we subconsciously know that an organ system needs stimulation?

-Today, I understand that human beings have internal wisdom; a self-healing and self-regulating capacity that most of us are completely unaware of.
+Today, I understand that human beings have deep internal wisdom; we embody a self-healing and self-regulating mechanism that most of us are completely unaware of.

-He thought that was interesting as both his father and his brother had their gallbladders removed.
-And, they ate a lot of fried fatty foods.
+He thought that was an interesting observation, as both his father and his brother had their gallbladders removed.
+And, they all grew up eating fried fatty foods, and not eating many fresh vegetables.

-My husband improved his diet and lifestyle, ate less fried food, and began loading up on more fresh vegetables.
+Thankfully, my husband improved his diet and lifestyle, ate less fried food, and began loading up on fresh vegetables.
 He also did a gallbladder flush a few years ago, and that gave him great results as well.
-Interestingly, he bumps his head less often today.

-Unlike his brother and his father, he still has his gallbladder.
+Unlike his brother and his father, my husband still has his gallbladder.
 But, had he continued eating and living the way he had been prior, he may have suffered the same fate as his family members.

 Oftentimes, I hear from clients that tell me they stubbed their toe.
 I always ask, “which one?”